alinex/node-table/README.md

 This will result in a markdown text displaying a table which can easily be converted to ascii art using `toConsole()` or an html table using `toHtml()`.

 Access
 -------------------------------------------------------------

+This methods allows you to easily read and edit the table data in your code.

 ### field